 An important element of Loews's strategy to deliver value for shareholders is our multi-industry holding company structure, with four subsidiaries spanning diverse sectors.
-Our businesses include one publicly traded subsidiary, CNA Financial (NYSE: CNA), and three non-publicly traded subsidiaries, Boardwalk Pipelines, Loews Hotels & Co and Altium Packaging.
+Our businesses include one publicly traded subsidiary, CNA Financial (NYSE: CNA), and three privately owned subsidiaries, Boardwalk Pipelines, Loews Hotels & Co and a majority interest in Altium Packaging.